Venkateshwara Open University

 Venkateshwara Open University (VOU) is a state private University located in Naharlagun, Arunachal Pradesh, India.
-It was established by the Venkateshwara Open University Act No.10 of 2012 of the Government of Arunachal Pradesh in 2012.
-VOU is empowered to award degrees by the University Grants Commission (UGC).
+It was established by the Venkateshwara Open University Act No.10 of 2012 of the Government of Arunachal Pradesh in 2012 by Venkateshwara Group Of Institution.
+VOU is recognized by the University Grants Commission (UGC).

 Venkateshwara Open University is established through Arunachal Pradesh State Legislative Act, LAW/LEGN-10/2012.

 The university offers undergraduate, postgraduate, and diploma courses in various fields such as arts, science, commerce, management, law, education, engineering, and technology.
 It also offers research programs leading to the award of Ph.D. degrees.

 Schools

 The university is organized in 5 schools: